bioimage-io/bioimageio-chatbot/docs/development.md

 Extensions must expose a callable function that adheres to a specific interface: it should accept a dictionary of parameters as its single argument and return a dictionary containing the results of its operations.
 This design facilitates seamless integration and communication between the chatbot and its extensions.

+You can extend the chatbot using [ImJoy](https://imjoy.io).
-Below are examples demonstrating how to register an extension with the chatbot using both JavaScript and Python:
+Below are examples demonstrating how to register an extension with the chatbot using both JavaScript and Python in ImJoy:

+You can try them here: https://imjoy.io/lite?plugin=https://if.imjoy.io

 ### JavaScript Example
 ```javascript